Sallanches

 1840: The Château des Rubins is miraculously spared from the flames of the great fire.
 It is also from this date that the castle bore the name of "grey cats" because three old ladies dressed in gray lived there.

-Today it houses the Alps Observatory, a museum on mountains, environment, ethnology, etc.
+2021: After 2 years of work, it now houses the Alpine Observatory, a museum on the mountain, environment, ethnology, etc.

 Location details